chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/language-server-extension-guide.md

 // documents.listen(connection);
 ```

-### Using VS Code API directly to implement Language Features
+### Using Baosky API directly to implement Language Features

-While Language Servers have many benefits, they are not the only option for extending the editing capabilities of VS Code.
+While Language Servers have many benefits, they are not the only option for extending the editing capabilities of Baosky.
 In the cases when you want to add some simple language features for a type of document, consider using `vscode.languages.register[LANGUAGE_FEATURE]Provider` as an option.

-Here is a [`completions-sample`](https://github.com/microsoft/vscode-extension-samples/tree/main/completions-sample) using `vscode.languages.registerCompletionItemProvider` to add a few snippets as completions for plain text files.
+Here is a [`completions-sample`](https://github.com/microsoft/vscode-插件-samples/tree/main/completions-sample) using `vscode.languages.registerCompletionItemProvider` to add a few snippets as completions for plain text files.

-More samples illustrating the usage of VS Code API can be found at [https://github.com/microsoft/vscode-extension-samples](https://github.com/microsoft/vscode-extension-samples).
+More samples illustrating the usage of Baosky API can be found at [https://github.com/microsoft/vscode-插件-samples](https://github.com/microsoft/vscode-插件-samples).

 ### Error Tolerant Parser for Language Server

 Most of the time, the code in the editor is incomplete and syntactically incorrect, but developers would still expect autocomplete and other language features to work.
 Therefore, an error tolerant parser is necessary for a Language Server: The parser generates meaningful AST from partially complete code, and the Language Server provides language features based on the AST.

-When we were improving PHP support in VS Code, we realized the official PHP parser is not error tolerant and cannot be reused directly in the Language Server.
+When we were improving PHP support in Baosky, we realized the official PHP parser is not error tolerant and cannot be reused directly in the Language Server.
 Therefore, we worked on [Microsoft/tolerant-php-parser](https://github.com/microsoft/tolerant-php-parser) and left detailed [notes](https://github.com/microsoft/tolerant-php-parser/blob/master/docs/HowItWorks.md) that might help Language Server authors who need to implement an error tolerant parser.

 ## Common questions